-"G-d told Moshe, 'Tally all the firstborn male...'"
+"Hashem said to Moshe, 'Count every firstborn male of the Children of Israel from one month of age and up..."
 (3:40)

 G-d originally intended that the firstborn of each family perform the priestly service.
 He selected the tribe of Levi for this service only because the tribe of Levi - unlike the firstborn - refused to participate in the sin of the Golden Calf.
 From this we see that a person who was not born into the spiritual elite - and was therefore not originally destined for the highest levels of spiritual attainment - can ascend to these levels by virtue of his or her merits.
 Businesspeople, manual workers, parents, students - none of us need think that we cannot engage in the indepth study of the Torah, pray with intense fervor, or spread Divine consciousness throughout the world.